 If you or a loved one is experiencing an addiction to methamphetamine, you should know that the best time to quit is right now.
 The longer a meth addiction goes untreated, the more likely severe medical issues can take place.
 These dangers include accidental overdose death.
 715 people in Texas died from an overdose on methamphetamine in 2017 and 320 sought emergency medical attention.
 There’s no reason this could be yourself or your loved one someday if the addiction continues.

 Please give us a call today.
 At More Than Rehab, we offer a full-spectrum of services to not only help you overcome your addiction, but to help you rebuild your life.
+Our social model of addiction recovery was designed to help you prepare yourself to live a lifetime of sobriety, long after you leave our drug rehabilitation program.
 We know how much damage can be done with a long-term binge on crystal meth.
 Our experienced, compassionate staff is here to help you in every way possible, beginning with a full medical detox.
 Don’t wait another day, call us right away.
 We are available 24/7 to help you when you’re ready.